codeignition/codeignition.github.io/_drafts/2015-06-24-cloud-foundry-meetup.md

 platforms and meet the people who build & grow them.
 At CodeIgnition we have experience organizing

-RubyConf, DevOps Days, Gophercon & local Ruby community meetups.
+RubyConf, DevOps Days India, Gophercon & local Ruby community meetups.
 So when Ronak Banka from Rakuten, Tokyo

 got in touch with us recently seeking support in hosting a meetup for Cloud Foundry in NCR, we were